ashton314/ashton314.github.io/_drafts/Org-Mode.md

 ---
 title: Coming to use Org-Mode
-excerpt: "Or: How I Learned to Stop Worrying and Love Plain Text"
+excerpt: "Or: How I Learned to Stop Worrying and Love Plain Text to Organize my Life"
 tags: emacs, organization
 ---